Shimron: Guérin, 1875

-1982 Survey
+1982 survey

 In 1982 the site was surveyed by Yuval Portugali and Avner Raban.
 The finds included several tombs dating to the Middle Bronze II, Persian, Hellenistic, and Roman Periods, but Chalcolithic and Early Bronze I remains were discovered around the site, as well as evidence of Neolithic activity in the surrounding area.

-Israel Antiquities Authority excavations
+IAA excavations (2004-2010)

-In the years spanning 2004, 2008, and 2010, salvage archaeological excavations were conducted immediately adjacent to Tel Shimron by Nurit Feig and Yardenna Alexandre on behalf of the Israel Antiquities Authority (IAA).
+In 2004, 2008 and 2010, salvage excavations were conducted adjacent to Tel Shimron by Nurit Feig and Yardenna Alexandre on behalf of the Israel Antiquities Authority (IAA).

-2004 Excavation
+2004 excavation

 Nurit Feig directed a salvage excavation on behalf of the IAA prior to the installation of electrical poles at the Bet Zarzir-Nahalal Junction road.
 Four squares were excavated, three of which were situated along the shoulder of the road, and the fourth was 200m to the west.

-2008 Excavation
+2008 excavation

-Feig conducted another IAA salvage excavation prior to the construction of agricultural buildings.
-This excavation resulted in limited finds, such as several smaller walls and potsherds dating to the Early and Middle Bronze Ages as well as the Roman Period.
+Feig conducted another IAA salvage dig prior to the construction of agricultural buildings.
+This excavation found several smaller walls and potsherds dating to the Early and Middle Bronze Ages as well as the Roman Period.
 Flint remains dated to the Neolithic as well as the Early Bronze Age.